koller1/duckling-spice/README.md

-# Ruby on Rails Tutorial: First Application
+# Sports Social Network (Working Title)

-This is the first application for the
+This is the repository for our sports social networking and news aggregator.
-Ruby on Rails tutorial